oneananda/AWS_Operations/README.md

 # AWS_Operations

-This project contains examples to create and manage AWS resources, specifically an S3 bucket.
+This project contains examples to create and manage AWS resources.

 ## Prerequisites